 1.4 Similarity in Australia

-If there are similar marks in Australia your mark might be refused or might receive an opposition.
+If there are similar trademarks in Australia your mark might be refused or might receive an opposition.
 Similar doesn't mean identical.
 They can sound similar, mean similar things or look similar.
 There is no 100% algorithm to determine similar marks, each case is different and we rely on the experience of our attorneys.

 It’s not only important to determine if the marks are similar but also if the products/services are similar or competitive.